jezzsantos/saastack/README_DERIVATIVE.md

 * Windows or MacOS.
 * Jetbrains Rider or Visual Studio (There is most support for JetBrains dotUltimate)
-* Install the .NET7.0 SDK.
+* Install the .NET7.0 SDK (specifically version 7.0.14).
 Available for [download here](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)

-> We have ensured that do wont need any other infrastructure running on your local machine (i.e. SQLServer database), unless you want to run infrastructure specific integration tests.
+> We have ensured that you wont need any other infrastructure running on your local machine (i.e. SQLServer database), unless you want to run infrastructure specific integration tests.

 ------